-2.5 Setting Up ActiveX for Internet Camera
+2.5 Setting Up ActiveX for the Camera

-The Internet Camera web pages communicate with the Internet Camera using an ActiveX control.
-The ActiveX control must be downloaded from the Internet Camera and installed on your PC.
+The camera web pages communicate with the camera using an ActiveX control.
+The ActiveX control must be downloaded from the camera and installed on your PC.
 Your Internet Explorer security settings must allow for the web page to work correctly.
-To use the Internet Camera, user must set up his IE browser as follows:
+To use the camera, user must set up his IE browser as follows: